fynv/V8AndGUI/README.md

 I find [Dear ImGui](https://github.com/ocornut/imgui) to be helpful for providing a minimal background for showing the patterns.

 The "Launcher" window is coded directly into the main program, which is used for loading code and showing debug log.
-The scripts and use the following APIs exported by the main program:
+The scripts can use the following APIs exported by the main program:

 * Global function "print()" for printing log.
 * Global object "http" for making synced/asynced http requests.